CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 [BFD](## "Bidirectional Forwarding Detection") provides low overhead and rapid detection of failures in the paths between two network devices.
 It provides a unified mechanism for link detection over all media and protocol layers.
 Use BFD to detect failures for IPv4 and IPv6 single or multihop paths between any two network devices, including unidirectional path failure detection.
 For information about configuring BFD using PTM, see {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}}.

-## Check Link State With FRRouting
+## Check Link State With FRR

-The FRRouting routing suite enables additional checks to ensure that routing adjacencies form only on links that have connectivity that conform to the specification that `ptmd` defines.
+The FRR routing suite enables additional checks to ensure that routing adjacencies form only on links that have connectivity that conform to the specification that `ptmd` defines.

 {{%notice note%}}
 You only need to do this to check link state; you do not need to enable PTM to determine BFD status.